SiarheiZhamoidzik/final_task/README.md

 # Welcome!

-Here is results of DQE Mentoring program final task.
+Here is the results of DQE Mentoring program final task.

-Gol is to implement following checks in accordance with requirements to data:
+The goal is to implement following checks in accordance with requirements to data:

 Flights: Completeness by empty/non empty fields
 Flights: Validity by Time Range for DepTime and CRSDepTime
 Airports: Uniqueness by PK